 There is almost no information about the sites in Ayutthaya.

-I bet most Europeans, Australians and Americans had never heard of the Kingdom of Ayutthaya before planning their Bangkok itinerary.
+I bet most people in my group (mostly Europeans, Australians and Americans) had never heard of the Kingdom of Ayutthaya before planning their Bangkok itinerary.
 Many just end up there because it’s listed as one of the best day trips from the Thai capital and a great place to visit in Thailand.
 Well, that’s at least my story.